ArianeBeaudin/arianebeaudin.github.io/_posts/2022-01-18-surviving-fighting-emergent-strategies-buddhism.md

 ----
 Related content :
--[mental health and how to fight for uncertainty](https://www.ravirer.com/2020/09/13/mental-health-fight-for-uncertainty/), digital garden entry from sept 2020
+- [mental health and how to fight for uncertainty](https://www.ravirer.com/2020/09/13/mental-health-fight-for-uncertainty/), digital garden entry from sept 2020
--[how to get your shit together in this capitalist hellscape](http://ravirer.com/collections/survival-guide-the-happy-anticapitalist.pdf/), freebie made for my The Happy Anticapitalist project
+- [how to get your shit together in this capitalist hellscape](http://ravirer.com/collections/survival-guide-the-happy-anticapitalist.pdf/), freebie made for my The Happy Anticapitalist project